 Brentwood Borough Council, Town Hall, Ingrave Road, Brentwood, Essex.
-CM15 8.4Y.
+CM15 8AY.
 This email (including any attachments) is intended only for the recipient(s) named above.
 It may contain restricted or privileged information and should not be read, copied or otherwise used by any other person unless express permission is given.
 If you are not a named recipient, please contact the sender and delete the email from the system.
-It is the recipient screen will be read to ensure that appropriate measures are in place to check for software viruses.
+It is the recipient's responsibility to ensure that appropriate measures are in place to check for software viruses.